jack-lin-jql/react-deep-dive/01-Tutorial: Intro to React/Notes.md

 // Or if you are using object spread syntax, one can write var newPlayer = { ...player, score: 2 };
 ```

+- By not mutating directly, several benefits are gained

+### Complex feature become simple

+- Immutability makes complex feature easier to implement
+- For example, the ability to undo and redo certain actions is a common requirement in applications and by avoiding direct data mutation, it allows us to keep previous states of the application to be reused later

+### Detecting changes

+- Change detection is in mutable objects is difficult since they're modified directly.
+The detection would require the mutable object to be compared to previous copies of itself and the entire object tree to be traversed
+- As for immutable objects, if a different immutable object is being referenced than the previous one, then the object has changed

+### Determining when to re-render in React

+- Immutability also helps with building pure components since immutable data can easily determine if changes have been made, which helps to determine if a component requires re-rendering

+## Function components

+- Function components are a simpler way to write components that only contain a render method and don't have their own state
+- Instead of a class that extends React.Component, one can write a function that takes props as input and returns what should be rendered